jncox/technologybootcamp/lab_deploy_workloads/lab_deploy_workloads.rst

 #.
 Click **Save** to create the VM.

+#. **Launch the console** to see the VM being started.

 Takeaways
 +++++++++

-- In this lab you saw how simple it is to deploy a Linux VM and a Windows VM.
+- In this lab you saw how simple it is to deploy a Windows VM and a Linux VM.
 - The Image Configuration tool allows you to have a catalog of available images to be used in VM deployments as needed and covering a broad format support which includes qcow, qcow2, vmdk, VHD, VHDx, RAW, and ISO.